screwdriver-cd/guide/docs/user-guide/api.md

 * To generate a JWT with OAuth, visit the `/v4/auth/login` endpoint, which will redirect you to the `/v4/auth/token` endpoint.
 * To generate a JWT with a Screwdriver API Token, make a `GET` request to the `/v4/auth/token` endpoint with your API token as the `api_token` query parameter.

-Screwdriver user API tokens can be managed from [Screwdriver's user settings page](https://cd.screwdriver.cd/user-settings).
-Pipeline API tokens can be managed from your Screwdriver pipeline's Secrets tab.

-Authorization is handled by your SCM.
+[Authorization](./authentication-authorization) is handled by your SCM.
 Screwdriver uses SCM user tokens and identity to:

  - identify what repositories you have read, write, and admin access to